Archimedes' Revenge: Comment

 \section{Comment}

-The idea to exploit the symmetry of a component in one octant was already suggested by~Li~\cite{KnillLi17}.
-His solution claims that the solid~$\RR_1$ is composed of \textit{one} tetrahedron of volume~$\half$ (a minor oversight) and the three congruent curved pieces.
-He computes the volume of a curved piece using the following integral whose origin is somewhat mysterious, namely:
+The idea to exploit the symmetry of a component in one octant was already suggested by the third author~\cite{KnillLi17}.
+His solution stated that the solid~$\RR_1$ is composed of a tetrahedron (actually a dipyramid) of volume~$\half$ and the three congruent curved pieces.
+He computed the volume of a curved piece using the following integral:

-and indeed our attempt to decipher it led us to the solution offered here.
-(We would welcome any reader's commentary and explanation for this integrand.)
+which the first two authors found somewhat mysterious, and indeed their attempt to decipher it led to the solution offered here.